Generalised Linear Mixed Model Specification, Analysis, Fitting, and Optimal Design in R with the glmmr Packages: Model Fitting

+We also provide in-built robust and bias-corrected standard error estimates where required.
+In R, the packages \pkg{lmerTest} and \pkg{pbkrtest} provide a range of corrections to standard errors for models fit with \code{lme4}.
+The package architecture means that \pkg{glmmrBase} can provide these standard errors for the range of models available in the package, and generally in less time as they do not require refitting of the model.
+Stata and SAS can calculate bias-corrected and robust standard error estimates with the commands described above.

+We also note that there are also several packages for Bayesian model fitting in R, including \pkg{brms} \citep{Burkner2017} and \pkg{rstanarm}, which interface with the Stan statistical software (described below), and \pkg{MCMCglmm}.
+Stan is a fully-fledged probabilistic programming language that implements MCMC, and allows for a completely flexible approach to model specification \citep{carpenter2017stan}.
+Stan can also provide limited maximum likelihood fitting functionalist and related tools for calculating gradients and other model operations.

 Evidently, there already exists a good range of support for GLMM model fitting available in \proglang{R}. \pkg{glmmrBase} may be seen to provide a complement to existing resources rather than another substitute.
 As we discuss below, in a maximum likelihood context, the existing software all provide approximations rather than full likelihood model fitting.
-These approximations are typically accurate and fast, but they can also frequently fail to converge and in more complex models the quality of the approximation may degrade, which has lead to methods for bias corrections and improvements to these approximations (e.g. \citet{Breslow1995,Lin1996,Shun1995,Capanu2013}). \pkg{glmmrBase} provides an alternative that can be used to support more complex analyses, flexible covariance specification, and provide a comparison to ensure approximations are reliable.
+These approximations are typically accurate and fast, but they can also frequently fail to converge and in more complex models the quality of the approximation may degrade, which has lead to methods for bias corrections and improvements to these approximations (e.g. \citet{Breslow1995,Lin1996,Shun1995,Capanu2013}). \pkg{glmmrBase} provides an alternative that can be used to support more complex analyses, flexible covariance specification, and provide a comparison to ensure approximations are reliable, while also providing an array of other functionality.